-Operating Expenses reflect a decrease of \$143,130 (19.6%) to \$586,530.
+Operating Expenses reflect a decrease of \$142,970 (19.6%) to \$586,690.
 This is contributed to a decrease in Intergovernmental Charges of \$143,090 (28.6%) compared to the FY23 Budget.
-The department has requested continued funding for two temporary positions to perform essential administrative and clerical tasks, process contractor insurance certificates, and provide customer service.
+The department will continue funding two temporary positions to perform essential administrative and clerical tasks, process contractor insurance certificates, and provide customer service.
 Both are non-recurring, temporary positions concluding at the end of the fiscal year with a total fiscal impact of \$78,000.